What is Nash Equilibrium?

 Nash Equilibrium is a game theory concept that determines the optimal solution in a non-cooperative game in which each player lacks any incentive to change his/her initial strategy.
 Under the Nash equilibrium, a player does not gain anything from deviating from their initially chosen strategy, assuming the other players also keep their strategies unchanged.
 A game may include multiple Nash equilibria or none of them.

-Nash equilibrium is one the fundamental concepts in game theory.
+Nash equilibrium is one of the fundamental concepts in game theory.
 It conceptualizes the behavior and interactions between game participants to determine the best outcomes.
 It also allows predicting the decisions of the players if they are making decisions at the same time and the decision of one player takes into account the decisions of other players.

 Nash equilibrium was discovered by American mathematician, John Nash.
 He was awarded the Nobel Prize in Economics in 1994 for his contributions to the development of game theory.